RobertSasak/wms2mbtiles/README.md

 -   skip (empty) tiles by specifing tile size in bytes and it's children
 -   skip transparent tiles and it's children
--   skip monochromatic(images with single background color) tiles and it's children
+-   skip solid(images with single background color) tiles and it's children
 -   for WMS and Arcgic, speed up by requesting one single mosaic and then slicing it into tiles.
 -   compress tiles on the fly to WEBP or PNG